-Best screen protectors for Fitbit Charge 3 and 4
+Protect your Fitbit Charge 3 or 4 screen with these great protectors

 Which screen protector do you need?

-The six-pack of screen protectors from IQ Shield are also a great choice.
+The six-pack of screen protectors from IQ Shield is also a great choice.
 They never bubble during or after installation.
 They're also designed thin, so your Fitbit screen stays responsive.

 If you have multiple Fitbits in the family, you'll want to jump on the eight-pack bundle of screen protectors from RinoGear.
 RinoSkins offer excellent scratch protection and adhere tightly to your Fitbit screen.